KFBI1706/TxtDump/README.md

 ## Command line arguments
 ```
 -setupdb Creates the table used for storing posts using info from dbstring file
+-dropdb Drops the text table and all data. if run together with -setupdb it will drop then create a new emtpy table
 -port Run with custom port.
 Defualt port is: 1337
 ```